 Impacted teeth are common.
 Factors that may increase your risk of impacted teeth include:

-- Poor orthodontic treatment
+- Lack of orthodontic treatment

 Some people with impacted teeth have no pain or other symptoms.
 In those who have symptoms, impacted teeth may cause: